subhashkumarBabu/mytechblog/src/content/posts/maf-mcp-4.md

 ## The Agent Config

-Rather than hardcoding values, the agent is described in a single config dict that mirrors the structure of `agent_config.yaml`.
-This makes it easy to later drive the whole server from a YAML file if needed:
+Rather than hardcoding values throughout the file, the agent is described in a single config dict.
+This makes it straightforward to later drive the whole server from a YAML file or environment variables:

 ```python
 AGENT_CONFIG = {